manogna-mujje/CLRS/README.md

 # CLRS-CTCI
-My solutions to Exercise problems from CLRS and CTCI in C++
+My solutions to problems from CLRS and CTCI in C++

-This includes exercise problems and some of the tweaked problems related to the exercises from CLRS and CTCI
+This includes some of the tweaked problems as well related to the exercises from CLRS and CTCI